jramcast/music-recommendation/README.md

 - **TODO**: Integrate the transformers model module into the `train.py` script and train with the full dataset.
 - **TODO**: Integrate all results into a single file or directory.
 - **TODO**: Run the transformers training phase in vast.ai.
+- **TODO**: Do not aggregate the data by hour and use every track play as a data row.